 Payment will be due within 30 days from the date the invoice was printed.
 Instructions for how to make payments will be included.
 Payments cannot be made at ServiceOntario.

 If you have received a letter from the Ministry of Transportation stating you owe fees, it means that there are still fees owing from the COVID-19 extension period, even if you have recently updated your licence plate sticker at a ServiceOntario.

 Carriers who are registered in the International Registration Plan had the opportunity to access the Deferred Payment Plan between September 1, 2021 and December 31, 2021.

-If you applied for the Deferred Payment Plan you will receive an email about how and when to make payments in early 2022.
+If you applied for the Deferred Payment Plan you will have received an invoice by mail with instructions about how and when to make payments in early 2022.